 I want to return to the idea that ventilation will prevent condensation and mold growth in an attic.
 While I agree with this idea, it’s just as important to limit the amount of moisture that enters the attic from the living spaces.
 Jeff Gordon, of the Building Research Council, ranks ventilation as the third most important factor in controlling attic moisture.
 A home’s interior humidity and the ceiling tightness, as well as air pressure have a greater impact.
 No amount of ventilation is going to make up for a poorly sealed attic.

 If you’re a homeowner, take a look at your attic’s ventilation.
 Check that vents are high and low.
 Check that insulation does not block the vents.
-If you’re planning a new home, check that the attic ventilation is correct.
+If you’re planning a new home, check that the attic ventilation is included and correct.
 A little extra time doing it right now, will save a lot of trouble in the future.